-LABEL DESCRIPTION EXAMPLE VLAN Type Choose 802.1Q or Port Based from the drop-down list box.
+Table 6-3 Switch Setup LABEL DESCRIPTION VLAN Type Choose 802.1Q or Port Based from the drop-down list box.
 The VLAN Setup screen changes depending on whether you choose 802.1Q VLAN Type or Port Based VLAN Type in this screen.
 See Section 6.4 and the VLAN chapter for more information on VLANs.
-802.1Q IGMP Snooping Select Active to enable IGMP snooping have group multicast traffic only forwarded to ports that are members of the VLAN specified in the VLAN field, significantly reducing multicast traffic passing through your switch.
-See Section 6.5 for more information on IGMP snooping.
-MAC Address Learning MAC address learning reduces outgoing traffic broadcasts.
+802.1Q IGMP Snooping MAC Address Learning s MAC address learning reduces outgoing traffic broadcasts.
 For MAC address learning to occur on a port, the port must be active.

-Table 6-3 Switch Setup

-LABEL DESCRIPTION EXAMPLE Aging Time Enter a time from 10 to 3000 seconds.
+Aging Time Enter a time from 10 to 3000 seconds.
 This is how long all dynamically learned MAC addresses remain in the MAC address table before they age out (and must be relearned).
 300 using GARP.
-D GARP Timer: Switches join VLANs by making a declaration.
-A declaration is made by issuing a Join message using GARP.
-Declarations are withdrawn by issuing a Leave message.
-A Leave All message terminates all registrations.
-GARP timers set declaration timeout values.
-See the chapter on VLAN setup for more background information.
-Join Timer Join Timer sets the duration of the Join Period timer for GVRP in milliseconds.
+[Switches join VLANs by making a declaration.
+A declaration is made by issuing a Jo Declarations are withdrawn by issuing a Leave message.
+A Leave All message term GARP timers set declaration timeout values.
+See the chapter on VLAN setup for more ninates all Join Timer Join Timer sets the duration of the Join Period timer for GVRP in milliseconds.
 Each port has a Join Period timer.
 The allowed Join Time range is between 100 and 65535 milliseconds; the default is 200 milliseconds.
 See the chapter on VLAN setup for more background information.
 200 milliseconds (default) Leave Timer Leave Timer sets the duration of the Leave Period timer for GVRP in milliseconds.
 Each port has a single Leave Period timer.
 Leave Time must be two times larger than Join Timer; the default is 600 milliseconds.
-600 milliseconds (default) Leave All Timer sets the duration of the Leave All Period timer for GVRP in milliseconds.
-Each port has a single Leave All Period timer.
-Leave All Timer must be larger than Leave Timer; the default is 10000 milliseconds.
-10000 milliseconds (default)
+600 milliseconds (default)